HollowMan6/Lanck-Face-Recognition-Lock-Competition-Backend-Code/README.md

 We refer to a lot of information during the competition, and here are no longer listed one by one.
 Our project is not perfect, there are some problems such as low accuracy of face recognition.
 Now I open source the back-end code, hoping to give you some reference.

 See the [Materials](./Materials) folder for details of the competition rules and references.
 Detailed instructions are provided.

+In the early stage, we were going to adopt [the method here](https://github.com/HollowMan6/Building-CCTV) to build, but because of many shortcomings, we finally abandoned this method.

 Our front-end is developed by Wechat applet.